abourramouss/serverlessextract/README.md

 - Docker CE installed on your machine ([Installation Instructions](https://docs.docker.com/get-docker/))
 - Access to a Kubernetes cluster
 - A Docker Hub account or access to a private Docker registry
+- A minio object storage backend installed in your cluster.

 ## Configuration